Overwhelmed by the plethora of food options in Seoul, South Korea?

-For vegetarians and vegans, South Korea is challenging as the meals are meat-centric.
-It’s possible to eat vegetarian such as the banchans.
+As a heads up for vegetarians and vegans travelers, South Korea is challenging as the meals are meat-centric.
+It’s possible to eat vegetarian food such as banchans (Korean side dishes).
 Luckily, this list of amazing vegan food in South Korea has some delicious options in Seoul.

 Best Restaurants in Myeongdong